BugReportOnWeb/WorkTrack/README.md

 - React: A JavaScript library used for building the client-side of the application.
 - Node.js: A JavaScript runtime used for building the server-side of the application.
 ### Extras
-- Mongoose: an Object Data Modeling (ODM) library for MongoDB providing schema-based solution for modeling application data.
+- Mongoose: An Object Data Modeling (ODM) library for MongoDB providing schema-based solution for modeling application data.
 - Fetch API: A modern browser API used to make HTTP requests from the client-side of the application.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
+- JSON Web Token (JWT): Compact and self-contained way for securely transmitting information between parties as a JSON object.

 ## Contributing